neofenixlive/pilha/README.md

   2.3 - Call stack.
-    The call stack is a separate stack used by call and return for sub-routine support.
+    The call stack is a separate stack used by call and return for routine support.

   2.4 - Variables.
     Variables are key-to-value pairs in a table.